Jindřich Matyáš Thurn: In exile

-After being exiled, Thurn continued to take part in the fighting and political negotiations of the Thirty Years' War against the Habsburgs, acting in the roles of both diplomat and as a soldier.
+After being exiled, Thurn continued to take part in the fighting and political negotiations of the Thirty Years' War against the Habsburgs, acting in the roles of both diplomat and soldier.

-In 1626 he took command of some troops in Silesia.
-Then he served as lieutenant general in the army of King Gustav Adolf of Sweden.
-His only son, count František Bernard, who rose to the rank of colonel in Swedish service, fell ill during the Polish campaign and died in 1628.
+In 1626, he took command of some troops in Silesia.
+Then he served as lieutenant general in the army of King Gustavus Adolphus of Sweden.
+His only son, Count František Bernard, who rose to the rank of colonel in Swedish service, fell ill during the Polish campaign and died in 1628.

+Death

-On 11 October 1633 Thurn and his force of 8,000 soldiers were confronted by Wallenstein's army near Steinau an der Oder in Saxony, where he was captured.
-He was ransomed soon from the captivity, and retired to the family's new holdings in Pärnu (Pernau), Estonia.
-Count Thurn died there, and was buried in the St. Mary's Cathedral of Tallinn.
+On 11 October 1633, Thurn and his force of 8,000 soldiers were confronted by Wallenstein's army near Steinau an der Oder in Saxony, where he was captured.
+He was soon ransomed from captivity and retired to the family's new holdings in Pernau (Pärnau), Estonia.
+Count Thurn died there and was buried in the St. Mary's Cathedral of Tallinn.

-His heir was his underage grandson, count Heinrich von Thurn-Valsassina of Pärnu (1628–1656), son of František Bernard (1592–1628) and Magdalena von Thurn-Valsassina (born von Hardeck).
+His heir was his underage grandson, Count Heinrich von Thurn-Valsassina of Pärnu (1628–1656), son of František Bernard (1592–1628) and Magdalena von Thurn-Valsassina (born von Hardeck).